anthropic claude sonnet

 You are building a coding agent

-You are building a voice/realtime agent
+You are building a browser/computer-use or multi-tool agent

 You are building a long-document research agent